Policy Improvement Reinforcement Learning: Experiments

 \subsection{Ablation Studies}

-\textbf{Rectification Coefficient $\lambda$.} A key component of our closed-loop mechanism is the Asymmetric Rectification Function $\phi_{\lambda}(\cdot)$, where $\lambda$ controls the suppression strength applied to negative improvement signals $(\xi_{t} < 0)$.
+\textbf{Rectification Coefficient $\lambda$.} A key component of our closed-loop mechanism is the rectification function $\phi_{\lambda}(\cdot)$, where $\lambda$ controls the suppression strength applied to negative improvement signals $(\xi_{t} < 0)$.
 Table \ref{tab:ablation_lambda} compares different suppression intensities.
 While all evaluated $\lambda$ configurations successfully outperform the baseline, we observe that hard suppression ($\lambda=1$) is overly conservative.
 Applying a strong penalty effectively negates exploratory updates, pulling the policy back toward its previous state and heavily restricting the model's ability to discover better reasoning trajectories.
-Conversely, a reinforce-only setting that completely removes the suppression ($\lambda=0$) yields rather strong results by tolerating normal exploration without any penalty.
-Ultimately, a properly calibrated soft suppression ($\lambda=0.1$) achieves the optimal balance (47.9\% average accuracy).
-This demonstrates that gently dampening harmful updates acts as a stabilizing filter, reducing the impact of genuine performance regressions without overly limiting the necessary exploration space.
+Conversely, a reinforce-only setting that completely removes the suppression ($\lambda=0$) still improves over the baseline by tolerating normal exploration without any penalty.
+Ultimately, a properly calibrated soft suppression ($\lambda=0.1$) achieves the optimal balance (46.1\% average accuracy).
+This demonstrates that gently dampening harmful updates acts as a stabilizing filter, reducing the impact of genuine performance drops without overly limiting the necessary exploration space.

 \textbf{Window Size $K$.} We also conduct an ablation study on the sliding window size $K$, which acts on the smoothed historical baseline.
 Overall, we find that a moderate window size ($K=8$) serves as a robust equilibrium, balancing the accuracy of the historical capability estimation with the responsiveness needed to track rapid capability gains.
-Furthermore, to address the practical implications of our closed-loop framework, we provide extended analyses on its stability across multiple random seeds and its wall-clock computational efficiency.
-These additional experiments are detailed in Appendix~\ref{sec:additional_experiments}.
+Further analyses on stability across multiple random seeds and wall-clock efficiency are detailed in Appendix~\ref{sec:additional_experiments}.